canonical-web-and-design/practices/miscellaneous/foosball.md

 ---
 layout: base
+title: The team foosball rules
 ---

-# The team foosball rules

 Outlined below are the team's official rules for foosball: